Approximately 16 in every 100 women giving birth the UK will develop gestational diabetes (Diabetes UK, 2021).

-The majority of women who have diabetes or develop diabetes in pregnancy have healthy pregnancies and healthy babies.
-But serious complications can occur for mother and baby.
-So it’s important to have well controlled blood glucose levels before and during pregnancy to help reduce the following risks:
+Most women who have diabetes or develop diabetes in pregnancy have healthy pregnancies and healthy babies.
+But serious complications can occur for mother and baby, therefore it’s important to have well controlled blood glucose levels before and during pregnancy to help reduce the following risks:

 - Baby being born before 37 weeks (a premature birth).